Pope Francis Dines With 1,500 Poor at the Vatican

 “We thank everyone and we pray to God that He will bless us all,” he added.
 “God’s blessing on all, all of us here.
 May God bless each of us, bless our hearts, bless our intentions, and help us to move forward.
 Amen.
 And have a nice lunch!”

-Seventy volunteers from Rome parishes as well as staff from voluntary associations were involved in making the lunch happen in the St. Paul VI Hall at the Vatican.
+Seventy volunteers from Rome parishes as well as staff from voluntary associations were involved in making the lunch happen.
 The food was provided by the Hilton Hotel chain.

 Young people from the Shrine of Pompeii played music at the festive lunch, and at end of the event, the famous Italian pasta maker, Pastificio Rummo, donated more than 1,500 bags containing a kilo of pasta to those present and to the associations.